opsani/servox/README.md

 [tool.poetry.plugins."servo.connectors"]
 "my_connector" = "my_project.foo:MyConnector"
 ```
-in your `pyproject.toml` as an export
+in your `pyproject.toml` to add your connector as an entry point.
 and you _must_ name your connector `class MyConnector(servo.BaseConnector):` to have it discoverable.
 Discovery is performed via the `servo.connector:_name_for_connector_class()` function.
 It matches
 the `My` in the connector class name to the top level connector key in the `servo.yaml`.